-From Anna on April 24th, 2008 in Kitchen Remodel
+From Dean Dowd on April 24, 2008 in Kitchen Remodel

 Whether your cabinets are placed flush with the ceiling or lower down the wall, one way to add a custom touch is to place crown molding around the tops of the cabinetry.
 This adds a decorative touch that will make even the plainest of cabinets appear elegant.
 This particular picture caught my eye for the scalloped beauty it represents.
 Crown moldings come in a wide variety of styles, allowing you to grace your cabinets with simple beauty or well-designed luxury.